 Types of VPN Leaks

 Users typically subscribe to VPN providers thinking that the service they pay for will protect their online privacy.
-Finding out that a VPN has been leaking information can be scary and unsettling.
+A VPN test that points to your information being leaked can be unsettling.
 There are three types of VPN leaks that can occur, and being able to identify them helps users be prepared to fix any leaks that they find.

 Internet Protocol (IP) addresses are strings of numbers, separated by periods, that are assigned for specific computers or smart devices by Internet Service Providers (ISPs).
 As you browse the Internet, your IP address is linked to your searches, clicks and visits.

-DNS, or Domain Name Systems, convert IP addresses into URLs with familiar domain names and vise-versa.
-This system is in place so that we don’t have to memorize an IP address every time we want to visit a website.
+Domain Name System (DNS) servers convert IP addresses into URLs with familiar domain names and vise-versa.
+This system is in place so that you don’t have to memorize an IP address every time you visit a website.

 Web Real-Time Communication (WebRTC) essentially allows for instantaneous video, voice and message sharing within the browser.